mollie/mollie-api-php/README.md

 There we can use the `id` from our POST parameters to check te status and act upon that, see [Example 2 - Webhook verification](https://github.com/mollie/mollie-api-php/blob/master/examples/02-webhook-verification.php).

-## Multi-currency ##
+## Multicurrency ##
 Since 2.0 it is now possible to create non-EUR payments for your customers.
-A full list of available currencies can be found here.
+A full list of available currencies can be found [in our documentation](https://docs.mollie.com/guides/multicurrency).

 ```php
 $payment = $mollie->payments->create([